digiaonline/wifi-dashboard/README.md

 * Run `yarn install`
 * Copy `.env.example` to `.env`, add proper credentials

+## Running

-* Run `yarn run server` to start the server
+* Run `yarn server` to start the server.
+It will be listening on `ws://localhost:3000`.
-* Run `yarn start` to start webpack-dev-server
+* Run `yarn start` to start webpack-dev-server.
+It will be listening on `http://localhost:3001`

-The dashboard is now available on `http://localhost:3001`.
-The server is listening on `ws://localhost:3000`.
+You can change the ports used by modifying your `.env` file.

 ## Technology